-Sales Training Article: The Missing Link - Uncovering the True Value of Financial Benefits
+Sales Tips: Uncover the True Value of Financial Benefits

 Selling complex or intangible technology requires that a sales person can fully understand what kind of benefits his or her offering can bring to a customer.
 Financial benefits are important, of course, and there have been tools developed to measure these, including the Profit Improvement Proposal (PIP) by Mack Hanan, author of Consultative Selling.
 This was the precursor to the return on investment (ROI) calculators and cost/benefit analysis spreadsheets that are used today.